 The results showed that compared to eggs, the oatmeal breakfast increased low-grade inflammation (23).

-It’s true that there are some studies showing the benefits of eating more whole-grains.
+It’s true that there are many studies showing the benefits of eating more whole-grains.

 High Fat (LCHF)